Skip to content

 error[i] ^= syndrome[synd_1] & syndrome[synd_2]

-This is done according to the paper [1] by finding the principal value of a tridiagonal matrix \(A\) defined by the follwing code.
-The optimality is with regards to the expected ratio of satisfied constraints.
+According to the paper [1], this is done by finding the principal value of a tridiagonal matrix \(A\) defined by the following code.
+The optimality is with regard to the expected ratio of satisfied constraints.

 def get_optimal_w(m, n, l):